obsidian-tasks-group/obsidian-tasks/contributing/Documentation/Redirects - Testing old links still work.md

 This page is to keep a record of published pages that have moved, so we can confirm that their redirects still work.

+See also [[Redirects - Renaming files]] for the mechanics of adding redirects.

 ## Moved files in the docs vault

 None yet.